GoHouseTeam/Arbunedo/README.md

 # Arbunedo
- The Arbunedo kernel is made by GHTeam
+  Arbunedo is a kernel made by GoHouseTeam